 In the case of Devon Energy, the consensus sales estimate of $3.98 billion for the current quarter points to a year-over-year change of -26.7%.
 The $15.39 billion and $16.21 billion estimates for the current and next fiscal years indicate changes of -19.7% and +5.4%, respectively.

 Devon Energy reported revenues of $3.45 billion in the last reported quarter, representing a year-over-year change of -38.6%.
 EPS of $1.18 for the same period compares with $2.59 a year ago.

 Compared to the Zacks Consensus Estimate of $3.81 billion, the reported revenues represent a surprise of -9.23%.
 The EPS surprise was +0.85%.

 Over the last four quarters, Devon Energy surpassed consensus EPS estimates three times.
 The company topped consensus revenue estimates just once over this period.

 Without considering a stock's valuation, no investment decision can be efficient.
 In predicting a stock's future price performance, it's crucial to determine whether its current price correctly reflects the intrinsic value of the underlying business and the company's growth prospects.

-Devon Energy is graded C on this front, indicating that it is trading at par with its peers.
+Devon Energy is graded A on this front, indicating that it is trading at a discount to its peers.
 Click here to see the values of some of the valuation metrics that have driven this grade.

 The facts discussed here and much other information on Zacks.com might help determine whether or not it's worthwhile paying attention to the market buzz about Devon Energy.
-However, its Zacks Rank #2 does suggest that it may outperform the broader market in the near term.
+However, its Zacks Rank #3 does suggest that it may perform in line with the broader market in the near term.